iterative/dvc.org/content/docs/user-guide/data-management/discovering-and-accessing-data.md

 Assuming you've learned the basics of how to
-[track and version data](/doc/start/data-management/data-versioning) with DVC, you might wonder: How can we access and use these artifacts _outside_ of the DVC project?
+[track and version data](/doc/start/data-management/data-versioning) with DVC, you might wonder: How can we access and use these <abbr>artifacts</abbr>
+_outside_ of the DVC project?
 How do we download a model to deploy it?
 How to download a specific version of a model?
 How to reuse datasets across different projects?

 <admon type="tip">